bbauska/css-tricks/preprocessors.md

 Additionally, preprocessors can be used to write more advanced CSS, such as grid frameworks, to build responsive websites with less code.

 ## Sass: The Most Powerful CSS Extension Language
-Sass, short for Syntactically Awesome Style Sheets , is one of the oldest and most popular CSS preprocessors.
+Sass, short for <b>Syntactically Awesome Style Sheets</b> , is one of the oldest and most popular CSS preprocessors.

 It was first released in 2006 and has become a widely-used tool for writing efficient and maintainable CSS code.
 Sass uses indentation to indicate selectors’ nesting, making it easy to read and understand.